Contact Us

 From Compliance to Competitive Moat: Takeaways from Fintech Meetup 2026

-Last week at Fintech Meetup 2026 in Las Vegas, the atmosphere was a clear signal: the “experimental” phase of open banking is over.
-Rajeev had the privilege of joining the panel, The new rules of data sharing: how should fintechs navigate open banking today?” alongside joined Steve Boms Executive Director – FDATA North America, Danielle Aviles Krueger, Head of Policy Plaid, @John Pitts, VP Public Policy at Affirm and moderated by Ryan Christiansen Executive Director, University of Utah Fintech Center had a very candid discussion on where things stand.
+Last week at Fintech Meetup 2026 in Las Vegas, the atmosphere was a clear signal: open banking has moved from experimentation to infrastructure.
+I had the privilege of joining the panel, The new rules of data sharing: how should fintechs navigate open banking today?” alongside Steve Boms Executive Director – FDATA North America, Danielle Aviles Krueger, Head of Policy Plaid, @John Pitts, VP Public Policy at Affirm and moderated by Ryan Christiansen Executive Director, University of Utah Fintech Center had a very candid discussion on where things stand.

 The room was laser-focused on a single challenge: fulfilling CFPB Rule 1033 mandates while turning compliance into a strategic advantage.
-Here are Rajeev’s takeaways and the responses I shared regarding how TigerGraph is helping institutions navigate this new landscape.
+But compliance is not the problem, architecture is.
+Here are the takeaways and the responses I shared regarding how TigerGraph is helping institutions navigate this new landscape.

 1. Navigating the Regulatory “Shifting Sands”

 In an environment where rules evolve weekly, the biggest mistake is “hard-coded” compliance.
+Most systems are designed to pass audits, not to adapt.
 If you build a rigid system to satisfy today’s specific paragraph, you will be tearing it down by next year.

-• Build for Logic, Not Rules: Use a flexible graph schema that allows you to add new regulatory attributes without rebuilding your entire data pipeline.
+• Build for Logic, Not Rules: Regulations change, but the underlying relationships don’t.
+I strongly recommend using a flexible graph schema that allows you to add new regulatory attributes without rebuilding your entire data pipeline.

-• Proactive Governance: Don’t wait for the audit.
-Implement AI governance that provides “explainability” by default.
-If you can’t show why a model flagged a transaction, you’re already behind the regulatory curve.
+• Proactive Governance: Explainability must be native to the system, not added later.
+I don’t think you should wait for the audit.
+It is best to implement AI governance that provides “explainability” by default.
+If you can’t show why a model flagged a transaction, you are already behind the regulatory curve.

 2. The 2026 Fee Battleground: Trust as a Commercial Asset

-As “free” data sharing ends, TigerGraph acts as the Trust Engine that turns a compliance headache into a commercial asset.
+As “free” data sharing ends, the market is shifting from access to accountability.
+TigerGraph acts as the Trust Engine that turns a compliance headache into a commercial asset.
 We discussed viewing open banking as a security filter rather than a hole:

-• For Banks (The Fraud Shield): Link APIs with internal ledgers to spot multi-hop fraud rings and synthetic identities in real-time.
+• For Banks (The Fraud Shield): Fraud is not a transaction, it is a network.
+Link APIs with internal ledgers to spot multi-hop fraud rings and synthetic identities in real-time.

-• For Fintechs (Signal over Noise): Verified data connections replace brittle “screen scraping,” leading to cleaner, faster KYC.
+• For Fintechs (Signal over Noise): Data quality is now a competitive differentiator.
+Verified data connections replace brittle “screen scraping,” leading to cleaner, faster KYC.

-• For Consumers (Permissioned Protection): Users gain a secure ecosystem where their identity is harder to steal, justifying the shift toward fee-based models.
+• For Consumers (Permissioned Protection): Trust becomes monetizable.
+Users gain a secure ecosystem where their identity is harder to steal, justifying the shift toward fee-based models.

 3. Solving the Liability Stalemate with “Provable Accountability”

-TigerGraph transforms liability from a “he-said, she-said” negotiation into a data science certainty:
+TigerGraph transforms liability from a “he-said, she-said” negotiation into a deterministic system based on evidence.

-• Digital DNA: An immutable map of every data exchange allows multi-hop graph traversal to pinpoint failure points in milliseconds.
+• Digital DNA: Every interaction is captured as part of a connected system.
+An immutable map of every data exchange allows multi-hop graph traversal to pinpoint failure points in milliseconds.

-• Pre-emptive Risk Gates: Link identity (KYC) with real-time behavior (KYT) to flag bot-driven API calls at the gateway before a leak occurs.
+• Pre-emptive Risk Gates: Risk must be prevented at the point of interaction, not analyzed after the fact.
+Link identity (KYC) with real-time behavior (KYT) to flag bot-driven API calls at the gateway before a leak occurs.

-• The “Shared Truth” Layer: Both parties see the same forensic evidence trail, slashing dispute resolution time and legal discovery costs.
+• The “Shared Truth” Layer: A shared graph eliminates ambiguity.
+Both parties see the same forensic evidence trail, slashing dispute resolution time and legal discovery costs.

 The Bottom Line

-When you treat data as a network rather than a series of isolated silos, compliance stops being a hurdle and starts becoming a competitive advantage.
+When you treat data as a network rather than a series of isolated silos, compliance becomes a natural outcome of the architecture.

 The winners of Fintech Meetup 2026 will be the firms that keep their architecture modular.
-If a new regulation drops tomorrow, you want to be the firm that just updates a query—not the one that has to re-map its entire universe.
+If a new regulation is introduced tomorrow, you should be updating queries, not rebuilding systems.
+This is the difference between systems built for compliance and systems built for longevity.

 Is your data architecture a rigid wall or a flexible map?
-Let’s discuss how TigerGraph can help you navigate the next wave of open finance.
+If you are rethinking this, we should talk.

 About the Author